llnl/Skywing/README.md

    * `cmake --build build`
  * Run tests
    * `python3 scripts/tester_script.py build/tests/test_runner.txt`
- * Optionally install the project.
-Note that the default installation prefix is `/usr/local` but it can be changed by passing any desired prefix to CMake with `cmake ...
+ * Install the project.
+This is required for interacting with Skywing downstream.
+Note that the default installation prefix is `/usr/local` but it can be changed by passing any desired prefix to CMake with `cmake ... -DCMAKE_INSTALL_PREFIX=/path/to/prefix ...`
-   -DCMAKE_INSTALL_PREFIX=/path/to/prefix ...`
    * `cmake --install build`

+To use Skywing as a library in a downstream application, it is recommended that it be installed to simplify the build process.

 ## Enabling Tests and Examples